 - 1.1 Confidential information in the form of a health and/or social history to be filed in the Ontario Student Record, in keeping with the Ontario Government Statutes and Regulations and Superior-Greenstone District School Board procedures. - 1.2 Each Kindergarten educator will complete the appropriate checklist(s)/ screen(s)/assessment(s) for each student following registration and continuing throughout the school year in keeping with Superior-Greenstone District School Board procedures. - 1.3 Opportunities for information sharing between parent(s) and educators must be made available.
-Samples of student work will be used to communicate with the parent(s) during the year and with the next year's teacher.

-- 1.4 Samples of student work will be given to the parent(s) at the end of the school year. - 1.5 To streamline the transition process for children with special education needs as they enter school and provide the school system with appropriate time to have the necessary supports in place for the child, schools will follow the procedures outlined in the Thunder Bay & District Transition for Children with Special Education Needs document.
+Communication will take place during the transition to Kindergarten, while the child is in Kindergarten as well as during the transition to the next year's teacher. - 1.4 Documentation of learning takes place in an ongoing basis and is shared with families through learning stories and regular updates. - 1.5 To streamline the transition process for children with special education needs as they enter school and provide the school system with appropriate time to have the necessary supports in place for the child, schools will follow the procedures outlined in the Thunder Bay & District Transition for Children with Special Education Needs document.

-3.0 Time Line
+2.0 Time Line

-Action Involved Timeline Kindergarten Registration Principal, Kindergarten Teacher/Educator Team January/February Communication of Principal, Kindergarten February-June Information Teacher/Educator Team Principal re: Transition to Kindergarten Communication and Planning: Principal/ Kindergarten March Children with Special Needs Teacher/Educator re: Kindergarten Intake Procedures Team/SERT/Parents/Agencies Transition to Kindergarten Activities Principal/ Kindergarten February-June Teacher/Educator Team Completion of Initial Kindergarten March-June Screen(s)/Checklist(s)/Assessment(s) Teacher/Educator Team Curriculum Night Principal/ Kindergarten Spring/Fall re: Kindergarten Programs Teacher/Educator Team Kindergarten Parent/Teacher Kindergarten Ongoing Interviews and Student Led Teacher/Educator Team & Conference Parents
+Action Involved Timeline Kindergarten Registration Principal, Kindergarten Teacher/Educator Team January/ February Communication of Information re: Transition to Kindergarten Planning Principal, EY Lead, Kindergarten Teacher/Educator Team February/ June Communication and Planning: Children with Special Needs re: Kindergarten Intake Procedures Principal, EY Lead, Kindergarten Teacher/Educator Team, SET, Parents, Agencies March Transition to Kindergarten Season Principal/ Kindergarten Teacher/Educator Team February/ June Completion of Initial Screen(s)/Checklist(s)/Assessment(s) Kindergarten Teacher/Educator Team, Special Education Teacher March/ Ongoing Kindergarten Parent/Teacher Interviews and Student Led Conference Kindergarten Teacher/Educator Team & Parents Ongoing

-4.0 Programs that Support Early Identification
+3.0 Programs that Support Early Identification